lohithsrikanth/NeuroFace/README.md

 ## Installation

-Upload the NeuroFace data in the root directory structure of the project and then run:
+Upload the NeuroFace data (as `Data/`) in the root directory structure of the project and then run:

 ```
 pip install -r requirements.txt